 What is Caputo Fioreglut?

 Caputo Fioreglut is a gluten-free flour blend made with top-quality selected gluten-free ingredients.
-It is ideal for savory baked products such as pizza, bread and focaccia.
+It is perfect for gluten-free yeast breads such as pizza, bread and focaccia.

 This special gluten-free flour is made with all natural ingredients and imported from a company in Italy, Mulino Caputo, which is known for their high quality Italian flour.